mmikowski/hi_score/README.md

 ## Overview
 If you want to create a single page web application these days there is no shortage of help.
 Developers are lured into using starter projects featuring the latest SPA framework (like React, Vue, Angular, Aurelia or Ext.js) along with a static CSS compiler (like SASS or LESS or Stylus or SCSS), a run-time CSS manager (like BootStrap), a JavaScript compiler (typically Babel), a build system (like Brunch or Webpack or Parcel) so on and ad-nauseum, and a sophisticated IDE and management server is required to coordinate updates.
 We call these highly coplex developer environment "Towers of Babel".
 There's only one guarantee about these systems: they're *Magic*.

-Appologies to Gandalf but we don't mean *Magic* in a good way.
+Apologies to Gandalf but we don't mean *Magic* in a good way.
 Sure, we'll be able to create that sample-TODO-application-designed-to-impress-the-CTO in record time because of the built-in-demo-on-rails.
 But once we veer a bit off those rails, things start to go south fast.
 The build path from source code to the rendered HTML + CSS + JavaScript (**HCJ**) is usually so complex that it's impossible for a human to trace.
 When it breaks - and it will - all that *Magic* becomes *Evil Curses*.
-That's because these **Tower of Babel** solutions have traded HTML + CSS + Javascript for a moltey crew of transpiled languages that are often larger, harder to learn, poorly documented, poorly integrated, and much easier to break.
+That's because these **Tower of Babel** solutions have traded HTML + CSS + Javascript for a Mötley Crüe of transpiled languages that are often larger, more numerous, harder to learn, poorly documented, poorly integrated, and much easier to break.
 Problems that should be easy to solve - like adding an app to share an existing app's resources - can become impossible.

 `hi_score` is **profoundly** different.
 Simple problems are easy to solve, and difficult solutions are possible.
 We insist on a **zero-compile** development environment.
 We use [type-casting][_05], for example, to provide type safety instead of using the transpile-laden [TypeScript][_43] or [Flow][_44] tools. `hi_score` helps developers *become better* at HTML + CSS + JavaScript instead of *avoiding* them.
 It provides a **single** lifecycle tool which documents a **single** highly successful architecture, a **single** proven coding style, a **single** visual design guide, and a **single** highly successful xhi library all designed to greatly accelerate and improve SPA development.
 All lifecycle stages are configured with the **single** `package.json` file.

 ## Latest release
-Version 1.5.2 released 2019-06-04 includes an event pub-sub system in the `js/xhi/03_model.js` instance.
-This provides an integrated event log system for use in unit and regression tests.
+Version 1.6.0 released 2019-06-04 includes a rather robust event subscription, publishing, and unsubcription system to the `js/xhi/03_model.js` instance.
 We will update the typebomb2 example in later releases to better illustrate its use.
+The event loggins is very useful for regression tests.

 ---
 ## Quick start
 On Mac, Ubuntu Linux, or WSL, getting an app running with `hi_score` couldn't get much easier.
-After you have the [prerequisites installed ](#prerequisites), enter the following commands into a Bash shell.
-Wait for each to finish before proceeding to the next.
+After checking the [prerequisites installed ](#prerequisites), enter the following into a Bash shell.
+Wait for each command to finish before proceeding to the next.
 The build process prompts the user to review TODO notes.
 Just press `return` to accept them.

 ```bash
   git clone git@github.com:mmikowski/hi_score.git